sammy-hutch/dungeon-crawler/README.md

 - add other items to be collected, and improve levelmaker functionality for procedurally generating items of various types (item_types.py, levelmaker.py)
 - utilise distance function (math_ext.py) in other sqrt functions (search for sqrt)
 - improve hittable class - attackable? has_health? (usable.py)
-- optimise line-of-sight code to iterate through the distance-measure & obstacle-add code for background, bodies etc
 - persist state of objects in level save file (open doors currently default to being closed)
+- bug in line of sight north tiles not blocked - something to do with the doors

 ## short-term tasks
 - save inventory and other data into a save game file